maglietti/explore-ai3/tutorials/first-java-app/08-putting-together.md

 4. **Configuration Management**: External configuration keeps credentials secure
 5. **Resource Lifecycle**: Components are properly started and stopped

+> [!note]
-> **Note**: This architecture follows the Single Responsibility Principle, where each component has one primary function.
+> This architecture follows the Single Responsibility Principle, where each component has one primary function.
 This makes the system easier to understand, test, and maintain.
 It also allows components to be developed and tested independently before being integrated into the complete application.

+> [!important]
-> **Checkpoint #1**: Review the architecture diagram and make sure you understand:
+> **Checkpoint**: Review the architecture diagram and make sure you understand:
 >
 > - The purpose of each component
 > - How data flows through the system